AdaCompNUS/despot/README.md

   make

-which creates a binary executable `bin/despot`.
+it creates a binary executable `bin/despot_pomdpx`, which reads pomdpx format file outputs results.
+And it also generate despot library `lib/despot.a`.

 ???
 Give instructions to run Tiger using a data file